-Bundler’s Gemfile is how it specifies and manages project dependencies are managed.
+Bundler’s Gemfile specifies how project dependencies are managed.
 Although this project includes a Gemfile, this theme doesn’t have any dependencies beyond core Jekyll.
-The Gemfile is used to specify gems needed for publishing on Github Pages.
+The Gemfile is used to list gems needed for publishing on Github Pages.
 If you’re not planning to have Github Pages build your Jekyll project, delete these two files from the theme’s root directory:

 If you’ve never run Jekyll on your computer (you can check with